Trinity Alps Chamber Music Festival

 He is excited to join us, traveling all the way from his home in Brooklyn, New York.

-Additionally, we will present programs that highlight the works of two other New York based composers, Caroline Shaw and Jessie Montgomery.
+In 2019, 2020, and 2021, and 2022, the festival presented programs that highlight the works of two other New York based composers, Caroline Shaw and Jessie Montgomery.
 Both women write exceptional music, especially for strings (both women are also violinists).
 Also on our programs is a work by composer Scott Gendel, "To Keep the Dark Away", a set of songs based on the poems of Emily Dickinson.
 Set for soprano, cello, and piano, the music was commissioned and first performed by festival artists Jamie-Rose Guarrine (soprano) and Karl Knapp (cello), who will be on hand in July 2019 for these performances.